TranLuan2907/project-c/README.md

 ## **Technique**

--Using some basic core of C programming language.
+-Using some basic cores of C programming language.

 ## **Contributing**